kenglwo/sa-assignment2/README.md

 Your score of each faulty statement `s` is: Score<sub>s</sub> = (25% / N) * |`your ranking` - `worst ranking among classmates`| / |`best ranking among class` - `worst ranking among classmates`|

-If we use `NS` to represent the average number of statements that a student add to each test suite, your total grade would be: Grade = ΣScore<sub>s</sub> * |`your NS` - `largest NS among classmates`| / |`smallest NS among classmates` - `largest NS among classmates`|
+If we use `NS` to represent the average number of statements in the manually-written tests that a student add to each test suite, your total grade would be: Grade = ΣScore<sub>s</sub> * |`your NS` - `largest NS among classmates`| / |`smallest NS among classmates` - `largest NS among classmates`|

 \scc{We may need to revise the grading scheme as many statements could have the same ranking.
 Please refer to the grading formula designed by Victor in the previous offering.}